Cheapest Florida General Liability Insurance Companies

 Most often cheapest for these business profiles:

-• General industries most often cheapest for: Cleaning Services, Fitness Services, Recreation & Sports
+• General industries: Cleaning Services, Fitness Services, Recreation and Sports

-• Employee counts most often cheapest for: Sole proprietors
+• Employee count: Sole proprietors

-Not a Fit?
-Jump To: The Hartford or ERGO NEXT
+Not a fit?
+Jump to: The Hartford or ERGO NEXT

-Explore The Cheapest General Liability Insurance in Florida by Industry
+Explore the Cheapest General Liability Insurance in Florida by Industry

 General liability insurance costs in Florida track the risk in your day-to-day work.
 A Gainesville freelance writer pays around $300 annually because the biggest claim risk is someone tripping over a laptop bag during a client meeting.
 A Lakeland tree removal service pays $4,500 for the same coverage because chainsaws, climbing equipment and falling branches create expensive liability exposure.
 Find your industry below to see the cheapest carriers for your specific work.

-Is The Cheapest General Liability Insurance Right For Your Florida Business?
+Is the Cheapest General Liability Insurance Right for Your Florida Business?

 • Theme park vendor credentialing: Major theme parks require vendors to carry liability coverage well above standard policy limits.
 Budget policies capping at $1 million or $2 million often disqualify you from operating at Disney, Universal or other high-traffic Florida venues.